2-Factor Authentication (aka 2FA) is an important security tool in keeping accounts safer than simply using a password.

 How does it work?

-Once your account is set up, any attempt to log into your account will require a special authorization code, provided by an app, which is used to finish the login process or withdrawing your assets.
+Once your account is set up, any attempt to log into your account will require a special authorization code, provided by an app, which is used to finish the login process or withdraw your assets.

 Why use 2-Factor Authentication?